 The West Virginia Center for End-of-Life Care (WVCEOLC) through the WV Health Information Network (WVHIN) has established the WV e-Directive Registry.
-With the permission of patients, this electronic registry houses and makes available to treating health care providers West Virginians' advance directive forms, do not resuscitate cards, and Physician Orders for Scope of Treatment (POST) forms.
-This is a password-protected - HIPAA compliant Registry that will make accurate, relevant information about patients' advance directives and medical orders available in a medical crisis.
-It will be accessible 24/7 to health care providers and ensure that patients' wishes will be respected throughout the continuum of health care settings.
+With the permission of patients, this electronic registry houses and makes available to treating health care providers West Virginians' advance directive forms, Do Not Resuscitate cards, Physician Orders for Scope of Treatment (POST) forms, and other forms.
+This password-protected, HIPAA-compliant Registry allows accurate, relevant information about patients' advance directives and medical orders to be available to treating health care providers in a medical crisis.
+The WV e-Directive Registry is accessible 24/7 to treating health care providers through WVHIN and ensures that patients' wishes will be respected throughout the continuum of health care settings.
+This Registry is also available to EMS providers to search for patients en route to emergency calls.